 - Performance (or power production) guarantee: This guarantees the system’s output functions as outlined in your contract.

-The best companies offer 25-year warranties, though some limit their workmanship warranty to 10 years.
-We recommend finding a company that provides at least 20-year warranties.
+The best companies offer warranties that match the typical solar panel lifespan of 25 years, though some limit their workmanship warranty to 10 years.
+For long-term reliability, we recommend finding a company that provides at least a 20-year warranty.

 Payment Options

-- Power purchase agreement (PPA): A PPA allows you to make monthly payments with no money down, but you don’t own the system.
+- Power purchase agreement (PPA): A PPA allows you to pay for the energy your system produces with no upfront costs, but you don’t own the system or receive tax benefits, resulting in limited savings over time.

 Customer Support